-- 3. Electronic Devices
+3. Electronic Devices

-- a.
+a.
 The following articles may be carried on board provided the meet carry-on baggage rules with respect to the number of pieces, dimensions, weight and storage and provided they are not operated on board during flight: portable / cellular /Satellite telephones, portable televisions, transmitters, portable radios or any other device as mentioned by the flight crew.
 Should any of these devices be operated or should any other device in the possession of the passenger(s) cause interference to aircraft navigation system, a member of the crew may require the device to be turned off or removed from the possession of the passenger(s) for the duration of the flight.

-- 3) Baggage allowance
+3) Baggage allowance

-- a) Standard Checked Baggage Allowance

-- All passengers with confirmed reservations are allowed to check baggage within the criteria and at the applicable fees in the table below, unless otherwise stated in section 23.1.1 Exceptions.
+- a) Standard Checked Baggage Allowance - 1.
+All passengers with confirmed reservations are allowed to check baggage within the criteria and at the applicable fees in the table below, unless otherwise stated in section 23.1.1 Exceptions.
 Baggage which is oversize, overweight and/or in excess of this standard allowance is subject to RULE 55 (E)(1).

-Tickets purchased prior to May 29, 2024 1st Bag Maximum weight and/or size as outlined in RULE 22.2 \$35.00 CAD 2nd Bag Maximum weight and/or size as outlined in RULE 22.2 \$50.00 CAD Tickets purchased as of May 29, 2024 1st Bag Maximum weight and/or size as outlined 2nd Bag Maximum weight and/or size as outlined in RULE 22.2 \$75.00 - \$86.25 CAD
+Tickets purchased prior to May 29, 2024 1st Bag Maximum weight and/or size as outlined in RULE 22.2 \$35.00 CA 2nd Bag \$50.00 CAD Tickets purchased as of May 29, 2024 1st Bag 1st Bag Maximum weight and/or size as outlined in RULE 22.2 2nd Bag Maximum weight and/or size as outlined in RULE 22.2 \$75.00 - \$86.25 CAD